Index Rebalancing

 - Proven effective through real-world implementation with SPY stock and other index ETFs

-How Often Should You Rebalance Your ETF Portfolio?
+How Often Should You Rebalance Your Portfolio?

-Micro-Rebalancing takes a smarter approach for index investing:
+Micro-Rebalancing takes a smarter approach to investing:

 Actions occur only when a position's value (like SPY stock) crosses predetermined trigger thresholds